 Recent Research Topics :

-Racial ideas in post-abolition Bahia, Brazil
+Modernism and race in Brazil; racial ideas in Bahia, Brazil

 "O que é que a Bahia representa?
 O Museu do Estado da Bahia e as disputas em torno da definição da cultura baiana (O que é que a Bahia representa?
 Bahia's State Museum and the Struggles to Define Bahian Culture)."
 Afro-Ásia 39 (2009): 115-152.